 Places in our junior section are limited because of ECB guidelines on coach-player ratios.
 We regret that we cannot take more children than permitted by the ECB because doing so would invalidate our insurance.
 This might mean we are full when you ask to join and we apologise for this.

 We regret we cannot accept children over the age of 11 who have not previously played hardball cricket.
-There is no softball cricket in England for boys once they are in Year 7 at school.

 We regret we cannot immediately introduce children in Year 5 and Year 6 at school to hardball cricket.
 Girls in this age group can do softball Dynamos, while boys will be assessed by taking part in our under 9 softball sessions and allowed to move on to hardball when they are ready.

 The aim with Year 5 and Year 6 boys who are starting cricket for the first time is to move them on as quickly and safely as possible to hardball cricket.
 The aim is not for these Year 5 and Year 6 'late starters' to stay playing softball.